Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Cultural and Tourism Significance

 The celebration reinforces Dominica’s Creole Culture and enhances the island’s appeal in the eco-tourism and cultural tourism sectors.
-Visitors worldwide are drawn to the vibrant dance, music, and cuisine displays, boosting local businesses and the tourism industry.
+Visitors worldwide are drawn to vibrant dance, music, and cuisine displays, boosting local businesses and tourism.
 The celebration serves as a reminder of Dominica’s commitment to preserving its Creole identity while promoting economic growth through cultural initiatives.